Ahasverus advena

-The foreign grain beetle (Ahasverus advena) is a species of beetle in the family Silvanidae.
+Ahasverus advena, the foreign grain beetle, is a species of beetle in the family Silvanidae.
 It is related to the sawtoothed grain beetle.

 Description

 The foreign grain beetle is approximately 2 mm (1/12 in) in length.
 It can be distinguished from other grain beetles from its slight projections or knobs on each front corner of the pronotum, and its club-shaped antennae.
 However, other Ahasverus species look very similar and particular confusion can occur with Ahasverus rectus, which is also found in grain bins in North America.
 The larvae are worm-like, cream-colored and often reach a length of 3 mm before pupating into darker adults.
 Males and females are identical in appearance both as larvae and adults.
 The adult is usually reddish brown, or sometimes black.

 Natural history

 Distribution

 The foreign grain beetle is found in tropical and temperate regions.
 It can complete development at temperatures between 20 and 35 °C.